Running Terms: 85 Words Every Runner Should Know

 Remember, being DFL is a heck of a better accomplishment than being DNF or, worse, DNS.

 DOMS stands for delayed-onset muscle soreness, a feeling most runners become well acquainted with.
-It typically occurs within 24-48 hours due to microscopic damage to the muscles from running.
+It typically occurs within 24-48 hours due to microscopic muscle damage from running.

-This running acronym stands for Fastest Known Time.
-It is mainly used within the trail running and ultramarathoner communities to describe the fastest recorded time someone has run a particular route or course.
+FKT stands for Fastest Known Time and refers to the fastest recorded time for completing a specific route or course.

 A common acronym for a long, slow distance run.